OPS-SAT (Operations nanoSatellite)

-EPS (Electrical Power Subsystem): The EPS includes the ability to selectively cut power to individual boards, controlled by I2C from the on-board computer.
+The EPS includes the ability to selectively cut power to individual boards, controlled by I2C from the onboard computer.
 With two P31us power supplies in their default configuration, the OPS-SAT EPS will be able to provide sufficient power to all CubeSat Bus systems and payloads.
-The P31us power supplies will feed into a single power distribution board, which will provide at least 20 latch-up protected configurable power outputs.
+The P31us power supplies will feed into a single power distribution board, which will provide at least 20 latch-up-protected configurable power outputs.
 Each of these will provide a single switchable power line to each subsystem as needed.
 These outputs allow full control by the OBC to remotely reset systems in a failure state without affecting the rest of the satellite.
-Each switch can be independently configured to deliver any desired voltage to its source, and has a current range of 0.5-3.0 A.
+Each switch can be independently configured to deliver any desired voltage to its source and has a current range of 0.5-3.0 A.

 A GomSpace BP-X battery pack with 8 cells will provide the power storage for OPS-SAT.
 By configuring the BP-X with multiple strings in parallel, the failure of an individual cell will not cut off the rest of the battery pack.
 By using 8 cells in the BP-X, OPS-SAT will have the same total battery capacity as 2 BP-4 packs, with easier mechanical and electrical integration.
 Additionally, by using a single battery instead of 2, failure of a single power supply will not degrade battery storage capacity.

-A driving mission requirement is that a satellite configuration should exist that is indistinguishable to the ground from a typical ESA satellite.
-Among other things, this means that the spacecraft has to fly firmware and software that implement CCSDS protocols.
+A driving mission requirement is that a satellite configuration should exist that is indistinguishable from the ground from a typical ESA satellite.
+Among other things, this means that the spacecraft has to fly firmware and software that implements CCSDS protocols.
 The solution is to deploy the IP core of an ESA TM/TC encoder/decoder chip onto a commercially available FPGA.
-This unit is referred to as the CCSDS engine (Figure 51).
+This unit is referred to as the CCSDS engine (Figure 45).
 This chain will be used for nominally communicating between the Nanomind OBC and the ESA ground control system.
-However it will be possible for the experimenters to bypass this unit and go directly between the S-band transponder and the SEEP (Satellite Experimental Processing Platform).
+However, it will be possible for the experimenters to bypass this unit and go directly between the S-band transponder and the SEEP (Satellite Experimental Processing Platform).
 This will allow configurations that use non-CCSDS protocols such as TCP/IP on the mission.

-The S-band telemetry system consists of the miniaturized S-band transceiver which supports a data rate of 1 Mbit/s in downlink and 256 kbit/s in uplink.
-The compatibility with the CCSDS/PUS/SCOS protocol stack is provided by an IP core made available by ESA and integrated in a radiation-hard FPGA.
-Bypassing of the IP core will be possible allowing to implement new protocols different from the CCSDS standard.
+The S-band telemetry system consists of the miniaturized S-band transceiver which supports a data rate of 1 Mbit/s in the downlink and 256 kbit/s in the uplink.
+The compatibility with the CCSDS/PUS/SCOS protocol stack is provided by an IP core made available by ESA and integrated into a radiation-hard FPGA.
+Bypassing the IP core it will be possible to implement new protocols different from the CCSDS standard.